klust/LUMI-BE-training-materials/docs/intro-evolving/04_Modules.md

   ![module spider cmake](https://465000095.lumidata.eu/training-materials-web/intro-evolving/img/LUMI-BE-Intro-evolving-04-modules/ModuleSpiderCMake.png)
 </figure>

-The output above shows us that there are actually four other versions of CMake on the system, but their version is followed by `(E)` which says that they are extensions of other modules.
+The output above shows us that there are actually 5 other versions of CMake on the system, but their version is followed by `(E)` which says that they are extensions of other modules.
 There is no module called `CMake` on the system.
 But Lmod already tells us